rebecca3462/Course3project/README.md

 2. Unzip contents of dataset into working directory
   * Make sure the folder inside the working directory is labled: "UCI HAR Dataset"
 4. Execute run_analysis.R to create the a summarized data set named tidy_data.csv
-  * Note: this repository contains the output from the anlysis in the file tidy_data.csv
+  * Note: this repository already contains the output from the anlysis in the file tidy_data.csv.
+  * If you check this repository out in full to your working directory, runing script again will overwrite this file with a new file containing the results of the run_analysis.R script

 ## Code Book
 [link]: https://